Monterrey Immigration Attorney

 Listed below are some United States immigration statistics for Mexico in 2017.

 - 77,643,267 people were admitted with a nonimmigrant visa;

 - 19,326,562 people from Mexico were admitted with a nonimmigrant visa

 - 1,127,167 were granted lawful permanent resident status; and

 - 170,581 people from Mexico were granted lawful permanent resident status

 Citizenship Through Naturalization in the U.S.

 Many people gain lawful permanent residence (LPR) status through naturalization.
 If you have lived in the United States for a certain period of time, you could possibly qualify for naturalization with a Form N-400.
+Our Monterrey immigration attorney can help you determine if you’re qualified to apply for citizenship.
 You may be eligible for naturalization if you:

 - Are age 18 years or older;

 - Have held a green card for five years;